KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/31-crown-coronation.md

 * **Focus:** The Integration of Upper and Lower Kingdoms.

 * **Function:** The Red and White Crowns symbolize the unification of Dual Realms (Structured Pairs).
-The Pharaoh, as incarnate L₅ (EOB: Theon), embodies the synthesis of Heaven and Earth, Order and Motion.
+The Pharaoh, culturally elevated to incarnate L₅ (EOB: Theon), operatively embodies L₄ (DL: Sophis) synthesis of Heaven and Earth, Order and Motion.

 ### 3. The Vajra Crown (Tibetan Buddhism)